joergkeller/beehive-sensor/README.md

     - HTTP integration allows to address any possible backend (many devices per application, see below)
     - see [TTN application](./docs/ttn-application.md)

-- Dashboard and visualization with **ThingSpeak** channel\
+- Dashboard and visualization with **ThingSpeak channel**\
   This is the quick and simple way to display the sensor data.
-    - Simple to setup and share
+    - Simple to setup and share [ThingSpeak](https://thingspeak.com/)
     - Mobile app available
     - Matlab analysis possible
     - Limited to 8 fields/channel
     - No linking of multiple channels (beehives)
     - Limited user interaction (drilldown)

-- **Mapping and routing** sensor data eg. AWS Api Gateway\
+- **Mapping and routing** sensor data eg. using AWS (work in progress) \
-  Alternative to the ThingSpeak display.
+  Alternative or extension to the ThingSpeak display.
   Such a back-end application can be used to collect the sensor data and to feed a web application.
-    - Simple extension eg. AWS Lambda (data store, device specific routing, alarming, custom app)
     - see [AWS serverless](./docs/aws-serverless.md)
     - Forwarding to ThingSpeak channels as above, but allowing many devices/channels per TTN application
     - Additionally storing sensor docs in DynamoDb, see [AWS recording](./docs/aws-recorder.md)
-    - No restrictions of the number of fields or the way sensor data is displayed
+    - No restrictions of the number of fields or the way sensor data is displayed (own WebApp)
-    - WebApp to show charts of the collected sensor data

 ## Device Hardware